NAVADMC/ADSM/README.md

 # ADSM (Animal Disease Spread Model)
 A Frontend application with Desktop and Web Based GUI for creating a simulation model to assist decision making and education in evaluating animal disease incursions.
-An upgrade of the NAADSM application.
+ADSM is an upgrade of the NAADSM application.

 Project Owner - Missy Schoenbaum, USDA:APHIS:VS:CEAH Modeling Team contact melissa.schoenbaum@aphis.usda.gov